 Latin Name: Prunus avium

-Pollination Requirements: Bing Cherry Tree needs another pollinator.
-We suggest Royal Ann, Lambert, or Sam
+Pollination Requirements: Requires another cherry variety for cross-pollination.
+We suggest Royal Ann, Lambert, or Sam.

-Hardiness: Bing Cherry Tree is hardy to about minus 20°F. or below.
+Hardiness: Hardy to about minus 20° F or below.

 Size at Maturity: 12-15 ft. in height.